 But that’s only the beginning of berberine’s power, and this is not “news”.
 A couple of ground-breaking clinical studies way back in 2008 found that berberine regulates blood sugar in Type 2 diabetes just as well as the blockbuster drug metformin (and even better than the drug, with no notable side effects).
 No, I am not exaggerating.
 In peer-reviewed studies in the medical journals Metabolism and the Journal of Clinical Endocrinology, berberine was found to lower both fasting and post-prandial (after a meal) blood sugar and insulin equally as well as metformin.
 And beyond blood sugar, berberine also reduced those participants’ triglycerides by an average 35% and their LDL cholesterol by an average 21% and their blood pressure by 7/5 mm Hg (three things metformin doesn’t and doesn’t claim to do).
 These further effects are critical benefits for our patients and clients with not just advanced insulin resistance but full-blown metabolic syndrome.
 (There were some concerns expressed about the experimental methodology in some earlier berberine studies, but there is a clear pattern of superiority in these follow-on studies, including the gold standard experimental design in the Journal of Clinical Endocrinology feature.)

-Berberine works because it activates a primal metabolism-regulating enzyme in the body called AMPK.
+Berberine works in this disease process for a variety of reasons.
+It activates a primal metabolism-regulating enzyme in the body called AMPK.
 When we are producing less ATP (energy) in our cells, the body secretes AMPK to ensure our survival in times of crisis.
 This is the same enzyme that gets triggered with severe calorie restriction (which has been shown to prolong life in animals, but is practically sustainable by very few).
 AMPK stimulates our cells to take in more blood sugar, thus improving insulin sensitivity.
 But it also slows our liver’s own production of extra blood sugar (a key issue for most Type 2 diabetics).
 By supporting our liver, berberine also slows the release of free fatty acids into the blood (which is what creates triglycerides) and boosts natural fat-burning in the mitochondria (the little energy factories in all our cells that turn fuel into energy).
-It’s also possible that part of its mode of action is via modulating the microbiome, which we know has an impact on insulin function.
-You may learn more about berberine’s mechanisms of action here.
-And more about the comparative features, risks, and benefits of metformin vs. berberine here.
+Its mode of action is also via modulating the microbiome (and thus its downstream effect on short chain fatty acid production and bile acid metabolism), all of which we know have an impact on insulin regulation and signaling (yet another excellent example of how disease begins in the gut).
+You may learn more about berberine’s mechanisms of action here. and And more about the comparative features, risks, and benefits of metformin vs. berberine here.

-If your client is an insulin-dependent diabetic (i.e. taking insulin shots), be sure to encourage them to monitor their blood sugar regularly as they start to use berberine or any new therapy (and have them consult their doctor if they’re uncomfortable doing so).
+If your client is an insulin-dependent diabetic (i.e. taking insulin shots), be sure to encourage them to monitor their blood sugar regularly as they start to use berberine or any new therapy (and do so in consult with the original prescribing practitioner – if that’s not you).
 Encourage them to start with just one dose/day and increase slowly to ensure they can stay in control.
+You may be surprised at just how quickly insulin sensitivity improves!
 They often need to cut back on their insulin dramatically to avoid dangerous blood sugar troughs.
-Almost all of my clients eventually end up able to stop both metformin and supplemental insulin.
-You should strive for the same goal!
-Ultimately, nearly all Type 2 diabetics who work on sustainable lifestyle and diet change may be able to stop supplemental insulin in particular.
+Almost all of my clients eventually end up able to stop both supplemental insulin – and eventually metformin too.
 While life-saving as a short-term, triage therapy, long-term insulin use makes Type 2 diabetics even less healthy.
-Surplus insulin promotes more inflammation in the body, imbalances hormones, and increases body fat storage, especially in the abdominal area (again, a source of inflammation and estrogen!).
+Surplus insulin promotes more inflammation in the body, imbalances hormones, and increases body fat storage, especially in the abdominal area (again, a source of inflammation and estrogen).

 Perhaps like you, I still find it amazing that this type of solution (and its clinical study results) doesn’t typically make media headlines.
 And this one is from 2008 – over a decade ago.
 Of course, I understand you cannot patent an herb.
 And so no single corporation stands to corner the market on berberine.
 But this is (still!)
 BIG news for the millions of people struggling with diabetes.
 Actually, it’s not the only natural remedy I’ve seen successfully stabilize and then help to reverse Type II diabetes, but it is definitely the most potent one.

 Educate and inspire your clients and patients to believe that they are neither doomed or destined to live their entire lives with Type 2 diabetes if they are willing to change their lives.
-With your help and their commitment to change, they can find true healing!
+With your help and their commitment to change, they can find true healing.
 Type 2 Diabetes is absolutely reversible!
-Our deep dive clinical course (which is being fully revised Right Now and will be released in mid-August) teaches healthcare practitioners exactly how to do that clinically.
+Our deep dive clinical course teaches healthcare practitioners exactly how to do that clinically.